 If you work with freelance writers and you don’t want them having access to your organization’s data, then sharing individual reports may be a better option.

 You can toggle any Clearscope report to be shared by clicking on the arrow next to the 'Optimize' button in your reports page and toggling the 'Enable shared link' slider:

 Shared reports allow a writer to access and edit your Clearscope report in “Guest mode”.
-Writers can use shared reports to freely draft content in the Optimize text editor and view the Keyword search, Relevant terms, and Competitor data without needing to log in.
+Writers can use shared reports to freely draft content in the Optimize text editor and view the Keyword Discovery, terms map, and competitor tabs without needing to log in.

 Report-sharing is especially useful if you want to give your writers the autonomy to write and self-edit.
 This can help cut down on time-consuming revisions.